emmt/Unitless.jl/README.md

 This latter version consistently and efficiently deals with `α` being real while the entries of `A` are reals or complexes, and with `α` and the entries of `A` being complexes.
-If `α` is a complex and the entries of `A` are reals, the statement `A[i] *= alpha` will check that the imaginary part of `α` is zero and will throw an `InexactConversion` if this is not the case.
+If `α` is a complex and the entries of `A` are reals, the statement `A[i] *= alpha` will throw an `InexactConversion` if the imaginary part of `α` is not zero.
 This check is probably optimized out of the loop by Julia but, to handle this with guaranteed no loss of efficiency, the code can be written as:

 ```julia
 function scale!(A::AbstractArray, α::Union{Real,Complex})